 I love this mic.
 It sounds great, it is easy to adjust, and it has its own lovely built in stand so you don’t need to mess around with mini mic stands on the desk or anything.
 It also legitimized my podcast as an important thing that I do each and every week and my equipment is always there, standing ready.

 Once again, we have a recording studio so I could have used the big studio and equipment there, but because I podcast so regularly, I never wanted a band recording in the other room to mean that I didn’t get to do my podcast that day, so I hopped onto Garage Band – the free program that came with my Mac, and found it to be more than sufficient for my podcast recording needs.

 This is my current favorite for scheduling social media content.
 I feel like eClincher is a cross between Social Sprout and Edgar.
 It has both the smart inbox that lets you monitor and respond to DMs and comments across all your different social media accounts.

-There are definitely other options for all of these, but having some kind of host like Podbean, some kind of mic to speak into, some kind of audio editing program where you can edit out audio disasters and add on your intro and ending, the scheduling system can happen live by going back and forth in email with different days and times, but a scheduling program like Acuity really helps a lot.
+There are definitely other options for all of these, here is a list of other hosting sites, but having some kind of host like Podbean, some kind of mic to speak into, some kind of audio editing program where you can edit out audio disasters and add on your intro and ending, the scheduling system can happen live by going back and forth in email with different days and times, but a scheduling program like Acuity really helps a lot.

 Jen Turrell is the host of the Financial Fluency podcast, a special needs mom and a financial personal trainer for women working outside of the traditional 9 to 5.
 You can find her at jenturrell.com.